Annika Mombauer

-Annika Mombauer (born 1967) is a historian best known for her work on General Helmuth von Moltke the Younger.
+Annika Mombauer was born in 1967 and grew up in the Ruhr district of Germany.
+She later moved to Great Britain, where she resides as of 2014.
+Mombauer is a historian best known for her work on General Helmuth von Moltke the Younger.
 She is a Senior Lecturer in Modern European History in the History Department at the Open University in Great Britain, and Associate Dean (Research) for the Arts Faculty.

 Career

 Mombauer studied history at the Westfälische-Wilhelms-Universität (University of Münster) in Münster, Germany, and at the University of Sussex, where she was awarded a D.Phil. in history in 1998.
 She joined the Open University staff in 1998 as lecturer in modern European history.
 In 2003, she also became a visiting fellow at the Australian Defence Force Academy in Canberra, Australia.

 From 2006 until 2011 she was the secretary of the German History Society.
 As of 2014, she was a member of the editorial board of 1914-1918 Online: International Encyclopedia of the First World War.
 She chaired the Open University department's Research Steering Group and the departmental REF panel until December 2013.